Last updated on August 6th, 2018 at 02:46 pm

 Typical interview process for financial analyst

-And if you want to succeed and get a job, you should prepare for both screening, behavioral, and technical questions.
+And if you want to succeed and get a job, you should prepare for all screening, behavioral, and technical questions.
 Let’s have a look at them right now.

 Nine common questions